imDMK/DoubleJump/README.md

 **A:** CHAT, ACTIONBAR, TITLE, SUBTITLE, DISABLED

 #### **Q: An error occurred while configuring particles.
 How to fix it?**
-**A:** Propably the error is because the particle type needs additional data.
+**A:** Probably the error is because the particle type needs additional data.
 Currently, the plugin supports particle types that contain **no data** or only **DustOptions**.
 [Here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html) you have a list of all (The description indicates the data).